-Governance Model 4 can fit a MS that will have its national legacy systems connected to a national node (i.e., an IT system that redirect messages or may consolidate the information in its own database), which in turn connects all the national authorities to the CISE node as shown in the figure above.
+In the CISE Governance Model 4, national legacy systems are connected to a national node (i.e., an IT system that redirect messages or may consolidate the information in its own database), which in turn connects all the national authorities to the CISE node as shown in the figure above.

-In this model one of the challenges is to decide who is the authority in charge to manage the node at national level including the procurement of the operational support and the implementation and maintenance of the adaptors.
+Pros This solution permits using the CISE building blocks to enable interoperability between authorities at the national level.
+National nodes could apply specific access control matrix at national level in addition to the CISE node's.
+Cons In this model, one of the challenges is to decide who is the authority in charge of managing the node at national level, including the procurement of the operational support and the implementation and maintenance of the adaptor.
 This kind of model might be the most challenging in terms of access control.
 If only one common adaptor (and only one certificate) is used, then the CISE network will authenticate the national node as CISE Participant and CISE access right rules will be set for the national node, not for the legacy systems behind it.
 This model is recommended for MS that need to target interoperability also at the national level.